 The above cost is lower when you compare with a gas stove too.

-Tips to Select the Best Wattage for Induction Cooktop
+5 Tips to Select an Induction Cooktop with best wattage

 - Identify the type of cooking.
 If you are buying it for the general cooking purposes for your family, it is advised to go for the higher wattage Induction Cooktop such as 2000W or more.
 If you are planning to cook fries and semi-dry foods occasionally, it is better to go for an Induction Cooktop with a medium range of wattage such as 1500W or 1800W.
 This will save you more electricity and cost you less money.